 The successful candidate should also possess the ability to:

-Form & articulate vision & strategic direction of Yellowjacket athletics consistent with the university's mission
+Form & articulate vision & strategic direction for Yellowjacket athletics consistent with the university’s mission

 Build relationships with stakeholders and secure resources necessary to achieve the department’s vision and strategic initiatives